 - a.
 The DUT should truncate the test frame to the nearest octet and accept it. - b.
-The DUT should truncate the test frame to the nearest octet, discard it and report an alignmentError. - c.
+The DUT should truncate the test frame to the nearest octet, and discard it. - c.
 The reception of test frames should not affect the reception of the valid request frames.